wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 [Redirect on Write]

+[SmartQuota]
+	- Space soft quota: sets the limit for the space usage alarm.
+When the used space exceeds this quota, the system reports an alarm and prompts users to delete unnecessary files or increase the quota.
+Users can continue to write data after the alarm.
+	- Space hard quota: restricts the maximum available space of a quota.
+When the used space reaches this quota, the system generates an error stating insufficient space
+	- File quantity soft quota: sets a limit for the file quantity alarm.
+When the number of files exceeds this quota, the system reports an alarm and prompts users to delete unnecessary files or increase the quota.
+Users can continue to create files or directories after the alarm
+	- File quantity hard quota: restricts the maximum available file quantity of a quota.
+When the number of files reaches this quota, the system generates an error stating insufficient space

 Cross-Level Rollback refers to restoring a system (volume, VM, or file system) not to the most recent snapshot, but to a specific earlier point in a snapshot chain or hierarchy

 |Feature|Description|